curl/everything-curl/usingcurl-tls.md

 ## SSL and TLS versions

 SSL was invented in the mid 90s and has developed ever since.
-SSL version 2 was the first widespread version used on the Internet but that was deeemd insecure already a very long time ago.
+SSL version 2 was the first widespread version used on the Internet but that was deemed insecure already a very long time ago.
 SSL version 3 took over from there, and it too has been deemed not safe enough for use.